• Home

 On the contrary, checking in with your tween helps to create an appropriate plan of action.
 Your child also understands that you are easily accessible for discussions on these matters in the future.

 All of us know that tweens nowadays tend to push away their parents whenever the latter tries to have a mundane conversation.
-There is nothing to get panicked about as this is a normal development process whereby the tween is trying to find healthy independence from her parents.
+There is nothing to get panicked about, as this is a normal development process whereby the tween is trying to find healthy independence from her parents.
 It is very common to find tweens projecting a false veil of independence to protect themselves whenever they need maximum support from their parents.
-The parents, on the other hand, easily feel dejected thinking their tween son/daughter is looking for some extra space and wants to distance himself.
+The parents, on the other hand, easily feel dejected thinking their tween son/daughter is looking for some extra space and wants to distance themselves.
 This is the time when parents find it difficult to check in with their children.

-Talking to Tweens about Suicide
+Talking to Tweens about Suicide talk to your tween not matter how hard and uncomfortable

 Here are a few important tips on how to initiate a conversation with your tween on this very difficult and disturbing topic – Talking to Tweens About Suicide

-1. Whenever there is a much-publicized suicide reporting in the media you can call your kid and ask him whether he/she is aware of that particular piece of news.
+1. Whenever there is a much-publicized suicide reporting in the media, you can call your kid and ask him whether he/she is aware of that particular piece of news.
 Try to get a response from him regarding his views on the whole matter.
 Encourage your tween to share his reactions without any inhibitions.

-1. You must make an effort to let your kids know that the most common reasons for suicides are depression and lack of a sense of belonging.
+3. You must make an effort to let your kids know that the most common reasons for suicide are depression and lack of a sense of belonging.
 Ask him whether he has ever felt the same at any point in time.
 This will enable him/her to open up more freely and have a frank conversation with you.
 Assure him that you are always there to speak if ever he/she feels the need to share something important with you.
 Always be present for your tween and show your willingness to listen with an open mind and heart.

 How to respond if your tween says that he had thoughts of suicide